jmg292/G-Net/README.md

 _It's a really bad idea to integrate a filesystem with a physics engine_

-Since then, I've spent a lot of time conducting research on everything I'd need to build in order to realize my cyberpunk dreams.

 ## Research Foundation

 I learned a _ton_ while I was working on G-Net's design, specifically in the areas of: